 CBD May Help Manage Schizophrenia and Psychosis

-The link between marijuana and schizophrenia has been known for some time, as studies have shown that heavy marijuana use, particularly in adolescence, increases the risk of developing schizophrenia and that schizophrenics who use marijuana are more liable to have worsening symptoms and further progression of the illness.
-But recent evidence including the work done at the Western University lab points to THC as the culprit rather than CBD.
+The link between marijuana and schizophrenia has been known for some time, as studies have shown that heavy marijuana use, particularly during adolescence, increases the risk of developing schizophrenia.
+In addition, they show that people with schizophrenia who use marijuana are more likely to have worsening symptoms and a further progression of the disorder.
+Recent evidence, including the Western University lab work, points to THC as the culprit rather than CBD.